So you’re planning a Barcelona Christmas.

 I’ve compiled a list of the best restaurants in Barcelona for your reading pleasure.
 If you’re stuck write me in the comments below with any special requests or dietary needs like gluten-free – I’ll find it!

-In the meantime I recommend the following:
+In the meantime, for Christmas in Barcelona I recommend the following:

 An airy, modern open-plan restaurant that prides itself on seasonal, local ingredients.